juzraai/cordis-projects-crawler/README.md

 ##1.
 Features

+* two download mode: download all, or download one by RCN
 * can download project data page and publication list JSON string
-* two download mode: download all, or download one by RCN
+* detects CORDIS internal error messages
+* retries downloads with increasing sleeps
 * download files into output directory
 * can skip already existing files
 * filename templates can be configured